Christopher-Silver/hockey-lakehouse-analytics/README.md

 - Cross-filtering enables multi-dimensional analysis

 **Why this matters:**
-Penalties are situational — this shows *when, where, and why* players become liabilities.
+Penalties are situational.
+This dashboard shows *when, where, and why* players become liabilities.

 **Example insight:**
 > A.J.
-Greer takes excessive offensive-zone penalties and commits more penalties when leading — a high-risk, undisciplined profile that could impact team success.
+Greer takes excessive offensive-zone penalties and commits more penalties when leading - a high-risk, undisciplined profile that could impact team success.

 ![Penalty Profile](dashboards/penaltiesKPI.png)